-An authorized Daikin Atlantic dealer can perform a no-obligation assessment of your home and give you the most accurate estimate of what you can save.
+An authorized Daikin Atlantic dealer can perform a no-obligation heat pump consultation and give you the most accurate estimate of what you can save.
 If you’re not ready to speak to a dealer yet, we have created a Savings Calculator to help you determine what you could save with a heat pump.

 Pay Less Per Month and Get More Comfort With a Daikin Heat Pump.
 What Will You Save?

 Due to their higher efficiency, heat pumps are a much more environmentally friendly method of home heating and they qualify for a variety of green rebates and subsidies.

 No matter where you live in Atlantic Canada, there are government programs you can access that will make installing a new heat pump more affordable.